rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 5) my_portfolio --> this is a DF of the stocks we input for the time range choosing only the Adj.
 Close Column.

-6) combined_df --> this is a DF that has the same contents as the DF above with the SP500 values.
+6) combined_df --> this is a DF that has the same contents as the DF above along with the SP500 values.
 This is done by merging the SP500 values retrieved  with our stock portfolio values.

 7) pct_change --> this is DF of percent changes of the combined_df listed in the line above.
 This is our measure of volatility.

-8) corr --> this is a DF of correlations based on daily closing prices and the not the percent changes of all the stocks in the portfolio with each other and the SP500
+8) corr --> this is a DF of correlations based on daily closing prices, and the not the percent changes of all the stocks in the portfolio with each other and the SP500

 9) corr_1 --> correlation of all the stocks vs. the SP500 only.
 This can be used to create a separate plot if user chooses.